 The first full day of activities isn’t one that’s easy to forget.
 After a long travel day the day before, we were all able to sleep soundly and wake up ready to go.
 Our first task in the morning was to familiarize ourselves with Cusco with a scavenger hunt.
 We split into three groups of 5 and went on our way.
 My group consisted of McKinley, Harry, Sam, Gillian and me.
 Together, we sang Happy Birthday to a local, drank juice from San Pedro Market, learned three words in Quechua (one of the native languages in Peru), took (the best) group photo, and so much more.
 I don’t know if my team won yet, but we definitely should.
 Just saying.

 For dinner that night, we went to a small restaurant called Mr. Soup.
-The udon soup was delicious and the bread was even better.
-My favorite part though was playing cards at the table (I won) and getting to know the people, I ate with even better.
-Another part of getting to know people is actually remembering their name, which is why when we got back to the hotel we played a name-game so that everyone knew everyone.
+The udon soup was delicious, and the bread was even better.
+My favorite part though was playing cards at the table (I won) and getting to know the people; I ate with even better.
+Another part of getting to know people remembers their name, which is why when we got back to the hotel we played a name-game so that everyone knew everyone.
 For the most part, we did pretty well.